 What we like: A versatile down puffy with Arc’teryx’s high-end build quality.

-What we don’t: Expensive and not as warm and protective as the Rab Neutrino Pro above.
+What we don’t: Expensive and not as warm or protective as the Rab Neutrino Pro above.

-We’re a sucker for a cozy down puffy, and Arc’teryx’s freshly revamped Thorium Hoody is just about as good as it gets.
-Built for everyday winter use, the Thorium prioritizes durability over weight-savings with a relatively thick 30-denier shell that resists abrasion a lot better than thinner, more performance-oriented designs.
-The 750-fill-power down is perfectly serviceable for casual use (you simply don’t need any more packability), and the 26.8-inch hem offers a nice amount of below-the-waist coverage without being a full-fledged parka (like the Rab Neutrino Pro).
-Tack on wide, stylish baffles and a generous collar topped with Arc’teryx’s classic StormHood, and you’ve got one heckuva nice midweight down jacket.
+We’re a sucker for a cozy down puffy, and Arc’teryx’s Thorium Hoody is just about as good as it gets.
+Built for everyday winter use, the Thorium prioritizes durability over weight-savings with a relatively thick 30-denier shell that resists abrasion a lot better than more performance-oriented designs.
+The 750-fill-power down is perfectly serviceable for casual use (you simply don’t need any more packability), and the 26.8-inch hem offers a nice amount of below-the-waist coverage without being a full-fledged parka.
+Tack on wide, stylish baffles and a generous collar topped with Arc’teryx’s classic StormHood, and you’ve got one seriously nice midweight down jacket.

-The Thorium is on the pricey side for a down jacket, especially considering that the OR Coldfront above offers similar warmth and protection for half the cost.
+The Thorium is on the pricey side for a down jacket, especially considering that the OR Coldfront above offers similar warmth and protection for over $200 less.
 But it’s hard to beat Arc’teryx’s premium build quality, and the Thorium has a more feathery, lofty feel (it's also over 5 oz. lighter).
-It’s also a Swiss Army Knife of a jacket: While we love the Arc’teryx for daily wear, features like an adjustable helmet-compatible hood, internal dump pocket, and the added assurance of Coreloft synthetic insulation in exposed areas make it a shoo-in for activities like backcountry skiing and winter climbing, too.
+It’s also a Swiss Army Knife of a jacket: While we love the Arc’teryx for daily wear, features like an adjustable and helmet-compatible hood, internal dump pocket, and the added assurance of Coreloft synthetic insulation in exposed areas make it perfect for activities like backcountry skiing and winter climbing.
 All told, if you’re looking for a warm down jacket that can toe the line between the frontcountry and backcountry, the Thorium is without rival...
 Read in-depth review

 See the Arc'teryx Thorium Hoody